kirbydesign/designsystem/.github/CONTRIBUTING.md

 ### The good self-review

 A lot of comments and requests for change during review of a pull request can sometimes feel demotivating.
-The good self-review can save yourself and the reviewer from frustrations during peer review.
+Doing a good self-review can save yourself and the reviewer from frustrations during code review.

 A self-review removes gravel in the road, leading to a smooth and focused code review - while avoiding unnecessary discussions.
 It should be done before the pull request is published and marked as _Ready for review_.